- Studying Law at Yale

 - Fact vs. Fiction: Public Interest Careers

 1. Is it more difficult to get a public interest job?

 Getting a permanent public interest job is more challenging than getting a large firm job.
 However, if you want to work in a small firm in a smaller city the effort is similar.
 This is because, other than large government employers, public interest organizations (and small firms) tend to have occasional openings (versus 50 new associates each year in a large private sector law firm) and have limited funds.
 These two facts often mean they don’t hire recruitment people, they don’t join the National Association for Law Placement (NALP), they don’t visit law school hiring fairs, they don’t have predictable hiring schedules, and they may not send law schools notices of their openings.
 It doesn’t mean they don’t want you, it just means you have to go to them.
-In comparison to the large firm fall feeding frenzy, this seems like a lot of work.
+In comparison to the large firm active fall recruitment cycle, the public interest hiring process may seem harder.
 However, it is just what a normal job search looks like when you are no longer a law student; through research, networking and persistence!

 The timeline and ease of the public interest job search can also vary by year and type of job.
 For example, in the 1L summer, the effort may be reversed, with public interest folk having an easier search, due to the summer funding provided by the Law School.
 For the 2L summer, it depends on what type of public interest or private sector job you are pursuing.
 For 3Ls, there are some subsets of public interest employers, like criminal defense and prosecution, that hire a significant number of recent graduates every year, while other practice areas hire more intermittently and prefer candidates with more experience.
 We advise that you stay in touch with your CDO advisor and refer to our online resources to help guide you through what to expect from your specific job search.

 3. Is it true you can’t get a public interest job right out of law school?